-The most common place to find it is on the carpet.
-You will discover that your water-damaged carpet is a comfortable home for the Aspergillus flavus mold.
+The most common place to find A. flavus is on carpets.
+You will discover that your water-damaged carpet is a comfortable home for the A. flavus mold colonies.

-For this reason, infected animals can also transmit them to humans by eating their meat.
-This can cause arthritis , which can be manifested with fever, pain, swelling, joint tenderness, and restriction of the range of motion.
+In susceptible individuals, aspergillosis can cause arthritis , which can be manifested with fever, pain, swelling, joint tenderness and restricted range of motion.
 Antifungal agents can aid in treating this condition, although severe cases may call for surgery.

 What disease and infection does Aspergillus flavus cause?

-In human beings, Aspergillus flavus mold causes the Aspergillosis disease.
-This is an infection that attacks the respiratory system, but can also affect the eyes and ear canals.
+In human beings, A. flavus spores cause aspergillosis.
+This is an infection that mainly attacks the respiratory system, but can also affect the eyes and ear canals.
 People with weak immune systems are the most and easily affected group.

-Underlying infections like asthma and tuberculosis are bases on which Aspergillosis can thrive.
+Underlying issues like asthma and tuberculosis are the basis upon which severe aspergillosis can develop.
 Those with a stronger immune system can only feel a mild allergic reaction.
-In rare and extreme cases, invasive Aspergillosis can result when the infection is left unchecked and manages to spread to the circulatory system, lungs, brain, skin, and beyond.
-Fever, coughing blood, wheezing, fatigue, and severe asthma are the common symptoms of this infection.
-The severe form of the disease causes death.
+In rare and extreme cases, invasive aspergillosis can result when the infection is left unchecked and manages to spread to the circulatory system, lungs, brain, skin and beyond.
+Fever, coughing blood, wheezing, fatigue and severe asthma are the common symptoms of this infection.
+Severe cases of aspergillosis are life-threatening.

-If you’ve read this far, you will definitely agree with me that Aspergillus flavus is a dangerous mold, both to the health of humans and plants.
-This is because severe Aspergillosis can cause death, especially for patients with weakened immune systems, and also because of the threat of aflatoxin contamination of many important agricultural products.
+If you’ve read this far, you will definitely agree that Aspergillus flavus is a dangerous mold, both to the health of humans and plants.
+This is because severe aspergillosis can cause death, especially for patients with weakened immune systems, and also because of the threat of aflatoxin contamination of many important agricultural products.

 Preventing this pathogenic fungus from growing in our homes is an impossible task.
 The conditions that humans require for living overlap with those required by mold, so preventing its growth would make our homes inhospitable to ourselves!
-For this reason, fighting the fungus is the next best option to take.
+For this reason, removing the fungus is the next best option to take.

 Mold Busters is a company that provides professional mold remediation services for toxic molds.
 We are the leaders in this industry, utilizing the latest technologies and most advanced equipment.
-Our certified mold technicians are experts in removing the Aspergillus flavus mold from all parts of your home.
+Our certified mold technicians are experts in removing Aspergillus flavus mold (and many others) from all parts of your home or office.
 This can save your life as well as the lives of your loved ones.